 Decree on the criteria on the basis of which decisions are made as to whether certain planning documents could have a significant impact on the environment and human health;

+Decree on occupation and activities for which a report is obligatory prepared, and for the approval of which the mayor of the municipality is competent.

+Decree on occupation and activities for which a report is obligatory prepared, and for the approval of which the competent body for performing professional activities in the field of environment is competent.